 To determine the « Bad News Factor » we analyze a stock’s declines in rising markets.
 In this purely objective analysis, the actual reasons for a stock’s behavior are not important.
 If a stock price falls while its relative index goes up, it can be assumed that the stock’s performance has been affected by bad news – hence the name, « Bad News Factor ».

 The « Bad News Factor » shows the average deviation per bad news event between the stock and its reference index over the last 52 weeks.
 The « Bad News Factor » is expressed in basis points.

 The higher the « Bad News Factor », the more a stock has been sensitive to bad news.
 The smaller the « Bad News Factor », the less the stock has been sensitive to bad news.

 To determine the « Bear Market Factor » we analyze the relationship between a stock’s price movements and declining markets, hence the name, « Bear Market Factor ».

 The Bear Market Factor expresses in basis points the average difference over 52 weeks between the moves of the stock price and the moves of the reference and only during declines of the reference index.

 The higher the « Bear Market Factor », the more a stock has dropped when its relative index dropped.
 A « Bear Market Factor » that is strongly negative means the stock has been more resistant to losses in declining markets.

-There are three types of risk ratings:
+There are three grades of sensitivity levels: